 Instructs the component to unconditionally accept the server certificate that matches the supplied certificate.

-If it finds any issues with the certificate presented by the server, the connector will normally terminate the connection with an error.
+If it finds any issues with the certificate presented by the server, the adapter will normally terminate the connection with an error.
 You may override this behavior by supplying a value for SSLAcceptServerCert.
 If the certificate supplied in SSLAcceptServerCert is the same as the certificate presented by the server, then the server certificate is accepted unconditionally, and the connection will continue normally.

 This property is used to set a Public Key Certificate.

 Ordinarily, the system will attempt to locate the public key in trusted certificate stores in the system registry.
 If a match is found, the certificate is trusted, and the process proceeds without error.
-If the certificate is not trusted, the connector will report an error.
+If the certificate is not trusted, the adapter will report an error.

 You may explicitly set a public key, either to accept a key that is not installed on the system, or to ensure that a specific key is presented.
 Public key certificates may be loaded from the machine registry or from file.
 If you click on the ellipses, a certificate selection dialog will open.
 To select a public key from the system registry, select the System Store tab or the User Store tab, and highlight the appropriate registry store.
 The list of available certificates will be shown below.